Collector, New South Wales: Present day

 Collector is situated in the Lake George wine region, and several wineries have been established near the village, including Lerida Estate, Lake George Winery and the award-winning Collector Wines.
 The Collector Village Pumpkin Festival has been held annually since 2003.
 This traditional harvest festival offers market stalls, live music and entertainment, local produce as well as vintage car and farming machinery displays.
 Collector is increasing in popularity as a commuter town due to its proximity to the larger centres of Goulburn and Canberra, with new residents attracted by the country lifestyle and village atmosphere.
-There is a small public primary school located in the village, with 28 students enrolled in 2007.Collector Public School is a combined Primary school, serving years K-6.
+There is a small public primary school located in the village, with 28 students enrolled in 2007.
+Collector Public School is a combined Primary school, serving years K-6.
 The uniform is compulsory and enforced.
-Collector Public School is 1 of 231 government schools in the Collector area.

 Dreamer's Gate

 Collector is also famous for the controversial sculpture Dreamer by Tony Phantastes, built between 1993 and 1997 to commemorate, among other things, his father and son's life.
 His artistic vision was to create a wonderland to document the history of Australian land-use practices.
 A Gothic structure of cement and chicken wire, the artist and the Gunning Shire Council are in constant battle regarding the structure since 1999.
 The plot in which the sculpture stands was for sale and the sculpture itself under demolition orders but still stands as of May 2021.
 Unfortunately, the piece has started to rust and has become structurally unstable.